MrToph/react-on-workers-with-tanstack-mobx/README.md

-# React App on Cloudflare Workers with TanStack & tRPC
+# React App on Cloudflare Workers with TanStack & MobX & tRPC & webauthn & drizzle SQL

 This project demonstrates a full-stack React application deployed entirely on the Cloudflare edge network, utilizing Cloudflare Workers for the server-side logic and Cloudflare Workers with (Assets) for hosting the static frontend assets.

-It leverages the power of the TanStack ecosystem (Query for data fetching/caching, Router for type-safe routing) and tRPC for end-to-end typesafe APIs between the React frontend and the Cloudflare Worker backend.
+It leverages the power of the TanStack ecosystem (Query for data fetching/caching, Router for type-safe routing), separates logic and view via MobX, uses tRPC for end-to-end typesafe APIs between the React frontend and the Cloudflare Worker backend.
+It hosts an example Webauthn user signup/login flow using Cloudflare's D1 SQL database via drizzle.

 ## ✨ Features